 These greenhouse gases act as blankets on the planet—a good thing to have, otherwise we would be too cold.
 But, the more greenhouse gases we’ve been sending up, the more blankets we’ve been putting on the Earth, and we’re starting to over-heat.

-bernice burgos dating history What is happening to the Amazon rainforests and how is it impacting climate change?
+dating foreign ladies in uk What is happening to the Amazon rainforests and how is it impacting climate change?

 The Amazon rainforest is often called the ‘Lungs of the Planet’.
 It breathes in the CO2 we breathe out, and it breathes out the oxygen we breathe in.
 The Amazon pump influences global weather and water and carbon cycling.
 It is home to the largest biodiversity on the planet.